MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

 \subsection{ID-Preserving Optimization}

-\textbf{ID Content Insertion. } Since the adopted pretrained text-to-video (T2V) diffusion model~\cite{guo2023animatediff} lacks identity-preserving capabilities, we first intend to introduce an ID-Preserving Adapter into the backbone to emphasize identity-specific regions and reduce irrelevant background interference.
-As illustrated in Fig. \ref{fig:fig2}, the ID-Preserving Adapter extracts the identity embedding $C_{id}$ from the reference image $\mathcal{I}$ and injects the identity embedding $C_{id}$ into the diffusion model through cross-attention.
+\textbf{ID Content Insertion. } Since the adopted pretrained Text-to-Video (T2V) diffusion model~\cite{guo2023animatediff} lacks identity-preserving capabilities, we first intend to introduce an ID Content Insertion Module into the backbone to emphasize identity-specific regions and reduce irrelevant background interference.
+As illustrated in Fig. \ref{fig:fig2}, the module extracts the identity embedding $C_{id}$ from the reference image $\mathcal{I}$ and injects the identity embedding $C_{id}$ into the diffusion model through cross-attention.

 Specifically, the face region is first isolated from the reference image $\mathcal{I}$ to filter the interference of the background region.
 Then the face region image is processed in parallel to a pre-trained CLIP image encoder~\cite{radford2021learning} and a face recognition model ArcFace~\cite{deng2019arcface} to obtain the broad contextual identity embeddings $E_{clip}$ and the fine-grained identity embeddings $E_{arc}$, respectively.
 To effectively combine global context with fine-grained identity details, we employ cross-attention to fuse the CLIP and ArcFace embeddings: